 We at Mogutable share the same heart as Studio M’ — we hope that our products are not just mere products but objects that inspire delightful meals, conversations, and everyday routines.
-And sometimes, that starts with pairing beautiful ceramic pieces like Studio M’s Flower-Patterned Bowl, or their Ceramic Matsu Mini Dish, with recipes that do delight.
+And sometimes, that starts with pairing beautiful ceramic pieces like Studio M’s Cachet Flower-Patterned Bowl, or their Ceramic Ume Mini Dish, with recipes that do delight.

 Explore the brand’s collection now.